SDHCAL/SDHCAL_ILD_prod/README.md

 ## running the scripts
 To run the script, you should be located in the directory where this README file is located and enter : `python DiracScripts/<script>.py` where script should be replaced by the name of the python script.
+For all scripts, you can change the json file used for launching the jobs by adding its name on the command line : `python DiracScripts/<script>.py <jsonFile>`

 # Single particle simulation
 The scripts to produce single particle ILD simulation are
 * `SDHCAL_dirac_ddsim_singlepart.py` to run simulation jobs on the ILCDirac grid
 * `SDHCAL_slurm_ddsim_singlepart.py` to run simulation jobs on slurm batch machines

 The script parameters are controlled by a json file.
-An example of json for single particle production can be found in `json/SinglePartSim.json`
+The default json file for single particle production can be found in `json/SinglePartSim.json`
 The parameters in the json file are the following :
 * Particle
  * ParticleName : the name of the particle in ddsim/GEANT4 format